-Trespass Notices in Brief
+Trespass Notices in NZ

 Anyone who occupies a property can issue a trespass notice against anyone else who might visit the property without lawful business being there.